cookiecutter/cookiecutter-django/docs/nodejs-with-docker.rst

 - These :ref:`devlocdocker-prereq` are met as well.

+.. _nodewithdocker-overview:

 Overview
 --------

-Essential aspects of integration are
+Essential aspects of Node.js integration are

 - node docker-compose service (:code:`node`) definition in :code:`./dev.yml`;
 - :code:`./compose/node/Dockerfile-dev` defining the :code:`node` image;